Nayan Shadi on an entrepreneurial journey

 All I had was, a pocket full of 3000 bucks and a heartful of aspirations to make it big in life.
 And that marked the start of my entrepreneurial journey.
 The initial 10 months of my entrepreneurial journey were extremely difficult.
 While trying to make both ends meet and prove my self-worth to everyone who had doubted me, my soul craved stability amidst the chaos.

-Today at 19 I’m making a 6-digit income, having a well settled work life and meeting all the “ideal norms” our society has built, nothing of which would’ve been possible if I hadn’t taken the ferocious step of going against everyone.
+Today at 19 I’m making a 6-digit income, having a well-settled work-life, and meeting all the “ideal norms” our society has built, nothing of which would’ve been possible if I hadn’t taken the ferocious step of going against everyone.

 While a lot of people predicted regret in my future, touch wood this is the happiest I’ve ever been.
-It’s not the money that brings me joy, but the satisfaction of breaking all the barriers to lead life my way is what keeps me motivated and gives me the faith because even if I fail in future, I can start from scratch and build myself without anyone’s guise.
+It’s not the money that brings me joy, but the satisfaction of breaking all the barriers to lead life my way is what keeps me motivated and gives me the faith because even if I fail in the future, I can start from scratch and build myself without anyone’s guise.